Getting Started with Reviews

-- Scroll through the news and updates section of the review that interest you to get a feel for the history of review activity and the significant events that have occurred.
+- Scroll through the news and updates section of the review that interests you to get a feel for the history of review activity and the significant events that have occurred.

 - Find one or two key issues that you want to focus on.
 One way to do this is explore the different subgroups for each review.
 Subgroups are made up of review team members that are working on focused subject areas that are important to the review.
 You can find subgroups listed in the left-hand menu of the Wiki Workspace Page.
 To learn about each subgroup, view their key documents and follow the discussions available through their email list archive.

 - Provide input to review teams.
+Note: there are currently no active reviews.
 Review teams need diverse opinions from stakeholders from across the community.
 There are several ways to provide your input over the life of a review:

 - Participate in surveys